FreekBes/insta_reddit_bot/README.md

 Use cron.
 Here's a guide: https://www.cyberciti.biz/faq/linux-execute-cron-job-after-system-reboot/

-### I'm getting the IgSentryBlockError error upon starting the bot.
+### I'm getting the IgActionSpamError or IgSentryBlockError error.
 How can I fix this?

-Replace the `seed` field in *settings.json* (under `instagram`) and restart the bot.
+Replace the `seed` value in *settings.json* (under `instagram`).
+Then remove *handlers/cookies.json* and restart the bot.
 If If this does not fix your issue, it might be your IP-address that has been blocked from using Instagram's services.
 There's no way to circumvent this, except from using a VPN or proxy for your bot.

+### How do I add hashtags or modify the credits line?

+Modify [handlers/instagram.js](https://github.com/FreekBes/insta_reddit_bot/blob/master/handlers/instagram.js).
+If you wish to modify the caption's text, modify line 177, else if you wish to change the comment's text, modify line 21.

 ### My Instagram account has been banned, what do I do?

 If it's the account that has been banned, there's nothing more you can do other than [contacting Instagram and appealing the ban](https://help.instagram.com/contact/606967319425038), or creating a new account.
 Use this bot at your own risk, and try not to spam using it.

 ### Need more help?

+If you've encountered an issue with the bot that's probably linked to the code, check the [Issues](https://github.com/FreekBes/insta_reddit_bot/issues) if the issue has been solved before, and if not, [create a new one](https://github.com/FreekBes/insta_reddit_bot/issues/new/choose).
 If you need any more help setting up your bot, feel free to send me a message on Instagram!
 You can find me at [@freekbes](https://www.instagram.com/freekbes).